FSund/pygments-custom-cpplexer/README.md

 * `Keyword.Reserved`
 * `Keyword` (a generic Keyword token)

-By default, it inherits from the C Lexer, but that is easily changed.
+By default, the CustomLexer inherits Keywords from the C Lexer, but that is easily changed.

 ## Customization